 What Areas of St. Louis are Safe to Live in or Visit?

-Having established that St. Louis City is statistically more dangerous than St. Louis County, let’s explore the safe and dangerous areas of St. Louis City and its neighborhoods in more detail.
+Having established that St. Louis City is statistically more dangerous than St. Louis County, let’s explore in more detail the safe and dangerous areas of St. Louis City and its neighborhoods.

-Despite the high crime volume in certain neighborhoods in the City, many of the other 79 individual neighborhoods are plenty safe for families, young couples and empty nesters, and offer many unique features to explore, places to eat, drink, shop and work.
+Despite the high crime volume in specific neighborhoods in the City of St. Louis, many of the 79 individual neighborhoods remain predominantly safe for families, young couples and empty nesters, and they offer more of a city-like vibe than St. Louis County municipalities.
+And St. Louis City neighborhoods are rich with independently-owned retail stores and restaurants for locals and tourists to explore, eat, shop and work.

-Referencing the St. Louis Neighborhood Map above, again, generally speaking, St. Louis City neighborhoods located in the Central, Western and Southwestern corridors, and certain South City neighborhoods, are considered very safe to reasonably safe to live in and visit: North Hampton, St. Louis Hills, Tamm-Clayton, Skinker-Wydown, Lindenwood Park, Hi-Pointe, among others.
+Referencing the St. Louis Neighborhood Map above, again, generally speaking, St. Louis City neighborhoods located in the Central, Western and Southwestern corridors are considered very safe to reasonably safe to live in and visit: North Hampton, St. Louis Hills, Tamm-Clayton, Skinker-Wydown, Lindenwood Park, Hi-Pointe, among others, are at the top of the list.

-There are exceptions though even in these areas of the City, the Central West End (CWE) near Forest Park being one.
-Recognized as one of the nicest and most vibrant areas of St. Louis City with a mix of two-bedroom brick homes, multi-unit flats, historic Victorian-style mini mansions, high-rise apartments, art galleries and numerous upper-scale but casual sidewalk cafes, the CWE draws big crowds, which means it also draws a lot of criminals.
+There are exceptions though even in these areas of the City, the Central West End (CWE) near Forest Park being one of them.
+Recognized as one of the nicest and most vibrant areas of St. Louis City, with a mix of two-bedroom brick homes, multi-family flats, historic Victorian-style mansions, high-rise apartments, art galleries and numerous upper-scale but casual sidewalk cafes, the CWE draws big crowds, which means it also draws a lot of criminals.

 The result being, in 2022 the CWE ranked #4 in total crime volume out of all 79 St. Louis City neighborhoods.
 In addition, the St. Louis Metropolitan Police Department reported 430 motor vehicle thefts, ranking the Central West End #1 in stolen vehicles out of the entire city.